 Anyone wanting to sell and supply alcohol to the public in New Zealand must apply to their local council (territorial authority) for a licence.
-District licensing committees (DLCs) consider and decide all applications for licences and manager's certificates (s 187 of the Sale and Supply of Alcohol Act 2012).
+DLCs consider and decide all applications for licences and manager's certificates (s 187 of the Act).